danburkert/capnp-nonblock/examples/crc-server/README.md

 # crc-server

 An example application using `capnp-nonblock` and `mio`.
-Consists of a server which acceps Cap'n Proto messages containing data, and returning the CRC-32 checksum of the data.
+Consists of a server which accepts Cap'n Proto messages containing data, and returns the CRC-32 checksum of the data.

 ```bash
 # Start the example server
 $ cargo run server